praveek/launch.en/help/extension-reference/web/marketo-munchkin-extension/overview.md

 # Marketo Munchkin Extension

-Use this extension to integrate [!DNL Marketo Munchkin] JavaScript tracking code with your property. [!DNL Marketo Munchkin] JavaScript allows for tracking of end-user page visits and clicks to your Marketo landing pages and external web pages.
+Use this extension to integrate the [!DNL Marketo Munchkin] JavaScript tracking code with your property. [!DNL Marketo Munchkin] JavaScript allows for tracking of end-user page visits and clicks to your Marketo landing pages and external web pages.

 ## Install Marketo Munchkin Extension

 If [!DNL Marketo Munchkin] extension is not yet installed, open your property, then click **[!UICONTROL Extensions > Catalog]**, hover over the [!DNL Marketo Munchkin] extension, and click **[!UICONTROL Install]**.

-This extension has no configuration necessary.
+This extension has no necessary configuration.

 ## Marketo Munchkin Extension action types

-This section describes the action types available in [!DNL Marketo Munchkin] extension.
+This section describes the action types available inthe  [!DNL Marketo Munchkin] extension.

 ### Initialize